aasif-10/aasif-10/README.md

 </p>

 <h3 align="center">
-I'm a Software Engineering student at VIT, a frontend developer with a strong interest in building clean, functional, and user-friendly web applications.
+I'm a Software Engineering student at VIT, a full-stack developer with a strong interest in building clean, functional, and user-friendly web applications.
 Alongside development, I’m exploring AI/ML and continuously expanding my knowledge of emerging technologies.
 </h3>